 Staying safe while riding is my number one priority.
 It’s not that I’m afraid of falling or the pain – I’m afraid of the time I might be out of the saddle if I get hurt badly enough.
-My horse is hot and incredibly quick – she can be out from underneath you before you’ve even realized that she’s spooking.
-She also sometimes takes jumps like a rocket ship.
+My horse is hot and incredibly quick – she also sometimes takes jumps like a rocket ship.
 Unfortunately, I’m not made too well and I injure easily, so prevention is key for me.
 I have the knees of a 90 year old aka typical rider knees, so I need to have flex in my irons.
 I know George Morris is an advocate of the solid fillis style, which is definitely the most traditional, but I prefer being able to walk without wanting to die over tradition so I’ll take my jointed irons.
 I’ve been using Royal Riders Flex Irons for years, and I love them – they give great grip and have just enough flex.
 Some stirrups have way too much flex and can cause your leg to be incredibly unstable (like the Sprenger Bow Balance Irons, I hate these) and actually work against you.

 - The soles: so they make demo booties, but they’re made only for that, and aren’t built to handle every day riding.
 I bought the Precision Placement Soles soon after trying the demos and got them put on my Parlantis by a cobbler in Burbank.
 There are 4 areas you can put the metal plates in the sole to customize the position of grip in the stirrup.
 I only put these on when I’m about to mount, and wear other shoes until then to prolong the life of both my boots and the soles, which seem to be holding up great.
 Another reason why I don’t wear them around is because they sound like tap shoes.
 Essentially, they are with the metal plates, so you tap along with every step, and it can be slightly embarrassing.